k2controls/MFG291/sprint1/week03/index.md

 - View on this [TCNewTech YouTube Channel](https://www.youtube.com/channel/UCfHSYBsdoY9MmGJMgbITQlg){:target="_blank"}

 - Check course Announcements on main Moodle page if you have issues locating a link to view.
 - There are four pitch presentation along with informational items.
 Use the Pitch Rating Form provided last week to evaluate each of the four pitches.
+Pitches are listed below.
+    - PRESENTER: Ruth Smith, Walls Technology
+    - PRESENTER: John Petrous, Tappy Technology
+    - PRESENTER: Elke Lipka, TSRL, Inc
+    - PRESENTER: Rhys Gogonis, Auxin Games
 - Vote for the best pitch by texting.
 Directions are provided during event.
 - Make a few notes on the back of your winner in preparation for class discussion.
 Why was this pitch the best?
 - The class will review and discuss after.
 Use the Zoom link provided on the main Moodle page.